Observers for compressible Navier-Stokes equation: Numerical experiments on the 1D compressible Navier-Stokes observer

-In this section we present the numerical results of using observer with feedback term in equation~\eqref{feedbackrhou}.
+In this section we present the numerical results of the full state observer, see equation~\eqref{feedbackrhou}, but with observations over only a part of the domain.
 The left panels of figure~\ref{partfig} shows the decay rate of the $L^2$ error between the observer $(\hat{\rho}, \hat{u})$ and the actual solution $(\rho,u)$.

-We see that, as expected, the rate of decay is smaller for smaller observational intervals.
+We see that, as expected from section~\ref{subsec-partial}, the rate of decay is smaller for smaller observational intervals.
 We also see that the error in velocity decreases linearly (with oscillations) whereas the error in density saturates at a fairly high but constant value.
 This is because the solution of the observer equation converges to a solution with $\hat{u} = 0$ but with $\hat{\rho} = \rho_n$ where $\rho_n \ne \rho_I$ - i.e. the observer density is shifted by an amount which compensates for the initial discrepancy between the mean of $\hat{\rho}$ and the mean of $\rho$.
 This is not surprising since the original equations themselves are invariant under the constant shift in density.

-In order to overcome this problem in the case of partial observations, we propose the following modification of the feedback terms in equation~\eqref{feedbackrhou}:
+In order to overcome this problem in the case of observations over partial domain, we propose the following modification of the feedback terms in equation~\eqref{feedbackrhou}:

 where $\langle f \rangle$ indicates average of $f$ over the interval $[0,L]$.
 This ensures that the average of the feedback term is zero and hence the equilibrium solution of this equation also has mean zero.
 Note that in the case of $L = 1$, i.e., the case of full observations, this average is just zero and the feedback in equation~\eqref{newfeedbackrho} is identical to that in equation~\eqref{feedbackrhou}.
 The errors obtained by using this new observer are shown in the right upper panel of figure~\ref{partfig}.
-We see clearly that the observer $\hat\rho$ now approaches the solution $\rho$ and the error decreases as expected.
+We clearly see that the observer $\hat\rho$ now approaches the solution $\rho$ and the error decreases as expected.

 In order to clearly see the effect of the observer, the lower right panel of figure~\ref{partfig} shows the actual observer solutions for the case when $\Omega = [0, 0.3]$.
 They clearly show the effect of incorporating the observations, and also the difference between the observer with the incorrect mean and the one with correct mean.
 The effect is of course more pronounced on the density than on the velocity.